About us

 History

 An emphasis on residential care started when the first Baby Haven opened in 2003.
-A series of articles in the Johannesburg newspapers highlighted the large numbers of babies abandoned in local hospitals.
+This was in response to a series of articles in Johannesburg newspapers highlighting the large numbers of babies abandoned in local hospitals.

 • 2003 — Baby & Child Havens